University of Limerick

 To see courses USC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 Limerick is Ireland's third largest city, offering students plenty to of restaurants, museums, markets, and more in located within the city.
-Students also have the opportunity to get involved in Limerick's vibrant student life, which includes over 70 different student organizations, may of whom meet weekly, avaliable for students to join during their time abroad.
-Located 2 hours away from Dublin, students also have easy access to international travel.
+Students also have the opportunity to get involved in Limerick's vibrant student life, which includes over 70 different student organizations, many of whom meet weekly, avaliable for students to join during their time abroad.
+Shannon International Airport is nearby, allowing for regional and international travel for students.

 Per university policy, all USC students will be charged for emergency medical, evacuation and repatriation insurance of for their time abroad.
 Students will be enrolled in this insurance by the education abroad office prior to their departure.
 Contact the Education Abroad Office for more details.